 Make travel more memorable

-How does tourism shape landscapes, impact the environment, effect communities and economic development?
-These are just some of the questions that are explored in studies in Geotourism.
+How does tourism shape landscapes, impact the environment and affect communities and economic development?
+These are just some of the questions that are explored during studies in geotourism.

 Geotourism majors will learn to:

 - Explain the tourism industry, including the historical impact it has on local cultures and environments.